• Skip to primary navigation

 • Chocolate chips - I used mini chocolate chips which is my preferred chocolate in cookies since you get chocolate in every bite.
 Regular or dark chocolate morsels or chocolate chunks will work too.

-How To Make Small Batch Chocolate Chip Cookies
+How to make a Small Batch of Chocolate Chip Cookies

 These chewy chocolate chip cookies are so easy to make.
 You will need a small bowl or a stand mixer or an electric mixer if mixing by hand and a cookie sheet.